-Anthony Adekola murder: Three gang members jailed over M&S worker's killing
+Anthony Adekola murder: Three gang members jailed over random M&S worker's killing

 - Published

-Three gang members who murdered a Marks & Spencer shop assistant in a postcode war have been jailed for life.
+Three gang members who randomly murdered a Marks & Spencer worker in a postcode war have been jailed for life.

-Tajaun Subaran, 20, and two 17-year-old boys, stabbed Anthony Adekola, who had no links to gangs, nine times last September.
+Anthony Adekola, 22, who had no links to gangs, was stabbed nine times near his home in Colindale, north-west London, last September.

+The court had heard it he was simply in the "wrong place at the wrong time".

-Subaran will serve a minimum of 22 years while the 17-year-olds were given minimum terms of 18 years and 17 years and six months.
+Tajaun Subaran, 20, will serve a minimum of 22 years while two 17 year-olds were given minimum terms of 18 years, and 17 years and six months.

 Beautiful and loved

-Mr Adekola's mother of spoke of the "utter futility" of his attackers' actions.
+Mr Adekola's mother spoke of the "utter futility" of his attackers' actions.

-In a victim impact statement read to the court, Foluke Adekola said her son was a "beautiful and loved individual" and that her son's death was an "unprovoked and senseless" killing "over a postcode that does not belong to anyone."
+In a victim impact statement read to the Old Bailey, Foluke Adekola said her son was a "beautiful and loved individual" and that his death was an "unprovoked and senseless" killing "over a postcode that does not belong to anyone".

-Jurors were previously told the defendants, two of whom cannot be named due to their age, were from Hendon in the NW4 London postcode area while Mr Adekola lived in NW9.
+Jurors were previously told the defendants, two of whom cannot be named due to their age, were from Hendon in the NW4 London postcode area, while Mr Adekola lived in NW9.

-Sentencing them on Friday, Judge Simon Mayo said the intention of the defendants was to find and murder anyone they came across in the NW9 postcode and "thereby seek to score a point against a rival gang who operate in that area."
+Sentencing them on Friday, Judge Simon Mayo said the intention of the defendants was to find and murder anyone they came across in the NW9 postcode and "thereby seek to score a point against a rival gang who operate in that area".

 What is a 'postcode war'?